lithos-g/Creality-Ender-3-stl-bed-file-for-Simplify3D/README.md

 2nd WAY
 -------
 i.
 Copy & paste Ender3bed.stl to "C:\Program Files\Simplify3D-4.0.1"

 ii.
-Run Simplify3D and import .fff file "Creality Ender-3.fff" from FILE > IMPORT FF PROFILE
+Run Simplify3D and import .fff file "Creality Ender-3.fff" from FILE > IMPORT FFF PROFILE

 (The fff file has been created combining a lot of other fff files and a lot of testing!)